Sabayon/molecules/boot/arm/beagleboard/README.txt

-Hi, welcome to Sabayon for the BeagleBoard xM.
+Hi, welcome to Sabayon for the BeagleBoard.

 First of all, you may want to install the image into a new SDHC card.
 Make sure to have enough space for it, for example, if you downloaded